1787 English cricket season: Matches played at Lord's

 Lord's is known to have hosted eight matches in 1787.
-One was a top-class single wicket match and seven were eleven-a-side matches, including four which are retrospectively, though unofficially, recognised as first-class.
+One was an important single wicket match and seven were eleven-a-side matches.
 No information has been found about the matches on 21 May and 30 July so they cannot be classified and are listed as "other matches".
 Another unclassified match was played on 5–6 June, when White Conduit again played Middlesex and won by 10 wickets.
 No scorecard has survived, although the team totals and the players' names are known from newspaper reports.

 The second match was on Thursday, 31 May, when Middlesex played Essex.
 The scorecard has survived and is the earliest of a match played at Lord's.
 Despite a first innings deficit of 72 runs, Middlesex won the match by 93 runs.
 They batted first and were all out for 58.
 Essex scored 130 (Richard Newman 51).
 Middlesex made 203 in their second innings.
 Essex needed 132 to win but they were all out for just 38.
-Butcher, whose first name is unknown, was a Surrey bowler playing for Essex in this match as a given man.
+Stephen Butcher was a bowler from Surrey playing for Essex in this match as a given man.
 He took ten wickets, all bowled, five in each innings.
 The scorecard details include "P O Clark" for the dismissals of Middlesex batsmen Z. Boult and William Bedster.
 This is believed to mean "put out", a term for stumped by the wicket-keeper, who was Thomas Clark.
-Given the quality of the teams, the match is retrospectively recognised as the inaugural first-class match played at Lord's.
-Of the 22 players, nine are listed as first-class debutants and Thomas Lord himself made his first recorded appearance, playing as a bowler for Middlesex.
+Thomas Lord himself made his first recorded appearance, playing as a bowler for Middlesex.
 In Scores and Biographies, Arthur Haygarth remarks: "This is the first recorded match played on the original Lord's Ground, which was on the site of Dorset Square".
 Haygarth did not know of the match on 21 May, the pre-announcement of which was found by G. B. Buckley in the 1930s.